 Roller Server – SONIC roller servers spend the majority of work shifts on roller skates and take food and drink orders out to cars.
 Servers must possess excellent coordination and feel comfortable on skates in order to handle the physical requirements associated with the job.
 New-hire servers with SONIC Drive-In often start out making close to minimum wage.
 Servers may also accept gratuities for great service.

 Restaurant Worker – Cashiers and cooks with SONIC Drive-In spend the majority of each work shift inside the restaurant.
 Cashiers perform transactions with customers at the drive-thru window.
 Cooks with SONIC prepare meals and clean work stations.
 SONIC Drive-In cooks and crew members prepare ingredients, operate grills and fryers, and often perform many of the cleanup duties when the store opens and closes.

 Experienced fast food workers and job seekers looking for more professional positions may find opportunities with SONIC Drive-In.
 Career opportunities with SONIC include supervisor, shift manager, store manager, and even franchise owner positions.
 SONIC managers often perform many of the same duties as regular fast food associates; however, management workers must also oversee operations and communicate with SONIC Drive-In corporate offices.
-Turn in the SONIC printable job application for more information on available positions and employment requirements.
+Contact SONIC for more information on available positions and employment requirements.